JOULE (J) is a commonly used unit of energy. The BTU is also an unit of energy. Another typical unit is KWhr (Kilo-Watt-Hour).

 Power-Units Conversion 1kW (KiloWatt) = 3414 BTU/hr

 often encounter power and energy in our daily lives.
-The concept of Energy (or more appropriately the exchange of Energy) is related to the latent ability to do work or transfer heat (and thus cause a change - for example in the Temperature).
-Energy is a relative quantity and only the change in energy is measurable This is because energy is referenced always to a base-state of your choice.
-Base-state, for example could bethe room temperature and room pressure or simply 0°K. Any energy exchange can be happen by the transfer of Work, Heat or Mass between a system and its surroundings or vice-versa.
-Most objects have mass and energy.
+The concept of Energy (or more appropriately the exchange of Energy) is related to the latent ability to perform work or transfer heat (and thus cause a change - for example in the temperature of an object of interest).
+The amount of Energy is a relative quantity as only the change in energy is measurable This is because energy exchange is referenced always to an arbitrary base-state of your choice.
+Base-states, could be room-temperature and/or room-pressure or 0°K or the melting point of a known pure substance.
+Energy exchange can occur by the transfer of Work, Heat or Mass, between a system and its surroundings or vice-versa.
+Most objects have mass and energy associated with them.
 However things that move at the speed of light (e.g. photons) have no mass but plenty of energy!
-More about this in the quiz questions below.
+More about this in the thinking-quiz questions below.

 Power is oomph!
 Power is the amount of energy that is converted